RohitSinghChauhan/RecipeBook-App/README.md

 <h1 align="center">Recipe Book App</h1>

-<h3 align="center">Recipe book is a web app which is used for seeing recipe catalogues with detailed informations, It is a handy recipe book.</h3>
+<h3 align="center">Recipe book  is a web app which is used for seeing recipe catalogues with detailed informations.</h3>

 <br />